 Obtaining a scholarship is one of the most attractive financial options.
-Scholarship opportunities for NEA members are often offered through our degree program or education loan partners.
+Scholarship opportunities for NEA members are often offered through our education loan partners.
 For example, the Seasons Savings Sallie Mae® Scholarship Giveaway.
 Since these special scholarship programs and giveaways are not always available, it's important to check your email for updates from NEA Member Benefits and visit the neamb.com website for new announcements throughout the year.

 Other sources of financial aid

 In addition to scholarship offerings, there are other kinds of financial aid available to NEA members who want to do graduate work.

 Federally funded Pell Grants are intended primarily for undergraduates, but an exception is made for teachers seeking certification requirements.
 As the name indicates, these are full grants, not loans, so they don’t have to be repaid.

 Although subsidized Stafford loans guaranteed by the federal government were eliminated for graduate and professional degrees, unsubsidized loans in the Federal Direct Student Loan Program are still available through individual schools.